nathanieladiah/gymlog/README.md

 The exercise page has a button for a modal to add new exercises.

 There should be a list of pre programmed-exercises - do this in refinements.

+### October 8th 2021

+Create a javascript function to add current set information.
+Should be able to add all the sets for an exercise before submitting the entire form.